 You will not have the regular face-to-face interactions with your peers and your instructor that you would otherwise have in a traditional classroom setting.
 To complete the assignments in this course, you MUST monitor your own progress and self-regulate.
 You will be expected to organize and manage your time well so that you can meet the deadlines that are set for you in the course calendar at the end of the syllabus.
-It is strongly recommended that you set aside time every day each week to read, to complete quizzes, and to write essays.
-No assignments are due over the weekend, so you can use that time to take a break or to catch up.
+It is strongly recommended that you set aside time to read, to complete quizzes, and to write essays.
 It is vital that you make a schedule to ensure that you are devoting enough time to the course to complete the assigned readings, unit questions in the unit assignments, quizzes, and essays.
 If you start to fall behind, you may quickly feel overwhelmed by the workload.

-Deadlines for unit quizzes and for your written responses to the essays will always be at 11:00PM (Bowling Green/Central Time) on the days that they are assigned.
+Deadlines for unit quizzes and for your written responses to the essays will always be at 10:00AM (Bowling Green/Central Time) on the days that they are assigned.
+In the past, I have used a late night deadline (e.g., 11PM or midnight), but I have received requests from students to move this time to the morning because the deadline sometimes was not late enough in the evening.
+The 10:00AM deadline allows each student to work as late or as early into the evenings as might be preferred.
 You are always welcome to upload your writing assignments or to complete quizzes ahead of schedule.
 (Image left: cafepress.com)